ljavierrodriguez/curso-nodejs-4geeks/intro-to-jwt-and-node.md

 ```

-We should get a response similar to this
+We should receive a reply similar to this one

 ```json
 {